www.96kHz.org

 Synthesis Unit

-This module practices classic wave table synthesis known from PPG instruments.
-Unlike in the original instrument, there are no statically stored waveforms, but they are generated dynamically and continuously with a LaPlace waveform generator whose weightings are set appropriately.
+This module enhances classic wave table synthesis known from PPG instruments.
+Unlike in the original instrument, there are not only statically stored waveforms, but they can also be generated dynamically with a LaPlace waveform generator whose weightings are set appropriately.
 This is possible because of the nowadays FPGA-power.

 The desired wave can thus be generated and modified in real time, or constant waves can be passed through, as in the pure wave table synthesis, depending on the individual ADSR curve information which controls the particular wave forming a so called wave modification function set (WMFS).
-In the current synth I am using enhanced tri channel, multiphase ADSR with up to 8 stages to control the weigths for the sine waves.
+In the current synth I am using enhanced tri channel, multiphase ADSR with up to 8 stages to control the weigths for the sine waves and a conventional ADSR for wave transition.
+These are based on a set of independent waves in a parallel table, which can have any harmonic content.
+Up to 64 wave table waves might be used.

 Hardware